Code-Institute-Submissions/Only-Hikers-MS1/README.md

 ### Features unique to Gallery Page:
 - 6 thumbnail images for 3 different hikes, making a total of 18 images
+- On mobile devices, all 18 images appear vertically with one per row to make the image a better size for the viewer
+- On mobile devices, there is a link "click to top of page" to bring the user to the top of the page rather than scrolling the whole way up

 ### Features unique to Contact Page:
 - Large image under the navbar with text inside